 Jason Harris, an Augustana alumnus, received his J.D. from the University of South Dakota School of Law, where he was active on the Moot Court Board.
 His courses include "Business Law," "Human Resource Management" and "Negotiations."
 Prior to coming to Augustana, he practiced law in both the public and private sector with focus on representing small business entities, municipalities and lobbying.
 He has argued several cases before the South Dakota Supreme Court.

-Jaciel Keltgen is an assistant professor, specializing in marketing.
-She received both her undergraduate and master's degrees from SDSU and is near completion of her Ph.D. from the University of South Dakota.
+Dr. Jaciel Keltgen is an assistant professor, specializing in marketing.
+She received both her undergraduate and master's degrees from SDSU and her Ph.D. from the University of South Dakota.
 Her research interests include generational behavior in the workplace, particularly job satisfaction in the healthcare setting.
 Dr. Keltgen and her students explore marketing strategies employing social media, and focus on researching and writing marketing plans for community businesses.